DamianWrooby/gym-craft/README.md

 ## Project Overview

 This app is designed to help users create customized fitness plans.
-By inputting their data, such as fitness goals, current physical condition, and preferences, users can receive tailored workout plans generated with the help of the Chat-GPT model.
+By inputting their data, such as fitness goals, current physical condition, and preferences, users can receive tailored workout plans generated with the help of the gpt-4o large language model.

 ## How does it work?